 Let’s take a closer look at this condition, including why it occurs, what the symptoms might be, and whether you need treatment—and if so, what that treatment might look like.

 A heel spur is, simply, a bone spur that forms on the heel bone—usually extending forward toward the toes along the bottom of the foot.
 It is made from bone that builds from repetitive pulling stresses from the muscles on ligaments that attach at this site.

 Although they start small, heel spurs can grow to half an inch or longer in length!

 Spurs are a byproduct of your body’s attempts to defend and repair itself.
 Most of the time, heel spurs are preceded by a chronic case of plantar fasciitis, which is the most common heel pain condition among American adults.

-If you have plantar fasciitis, the long and tough band of tissue running along the bottom of your foot (the plantar fascia) becomes stretched, torn, or inflamed—usually right in front of the underside of the heel.
+If you have plantar fasciitis, the long and tough band of tissue running along the bottom of your foot (the plantar fascia) becomes stretched, torn, or thickened—usually right in front of the underside of the heel.
 The membrane that covers the heel bone itself may be torn repeatedly.

 What Are the Symptoms of Heel Spurs?

 However, spurs that are particularly large or inconveniently placed may themselves trigger inflammation or pain if they are pressing on sensitive nerves or tissues.
-Symptoms tend to be worst during activity—running, sports, a long workday, etc.
+Symptoms tend to be worse during activity—running, sports, a long workday, etc.